How to build a campfire safely and responsibly

-Campfire building is an important camping skill.
-However, overuse of campfires and an increasing demand for firewood has degraded the natural appearance of many areas.
-When building a fire, remember to leave no trace:
+Campfire building is an important camping skill, but do not be careless with a campfires.
+Overuse of campfires and an increasing demand for firewood has degraded the natural appearance of many areas.

 can you add more information.
 But it was also helpful information.